 The former IBM chief has a stellar record.
 What better credentials could a new Microsoft CEO have than having humiliated and beaten his new charges?

 FORTUNE -- When I reviewed Steve Ballmer's umpteenth structural reorganization of Microsoft last month -- was it only last month? -- I noted that the key missing ingredient to making the construct work was leadership.
-A re-jiggered Apple without Steve Jobs doing the jiggering never would have been successful.
-It took the man who understood the culture of the organization, was willing to make the painful cuts as well as to promote what was working, and who commanded the respect of the employees, to succeed at Apple.
+A re-jiggered Apple without Steve Jobs doing the jiggering never would MOREAdam Lashinsky, Sr. Editor at Large - Aug 27, 2013 10:13 AM ET

 It's taken a couple of days for the import of Ballmer's retirement to sink in.